semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 ### Make Git cross compatible.

 Windows and Linux use slightly different line endings.
-This somethings causes Linux or Windows to think a file is modified in git when it hasn't been due to different line ending usage.
+This sometimes causes Linux or Windows to think a file is modified in git when it hasn't been due to different line ending usage.
 In Linux, run the following line to fix this:

     > git config --global core.autocrlf true